transferwise/pipelinewise/docs/connectors/targets.rst

 Targets (Destinations)
 ----------------------

-PipelineWise can replicate data from every supported :ref:`taps_list` into the following destinations:
+PipelineWise can reproduce data from every supported :ref:`taps_list` into the following destinations:

 .. container:: tile-wrapper